fyrkov/refcards/AWS/ElastiCache.md

 ### ElastiCache

-Managed Redis or Memcached - in memory datastore with hi perf and lo latency.
+Managed Redis or Memcached - in-memory datastore with hi perf and lo latency.

 :exclamation: Using ElastiCache requires app code changes